 - Disruptions: Similar to how most people don’t like every single person they meet, some dogs may not get along with certain dogs.
 A dogfight at work can be disruptive and dangerous.
 It can also harm relationships between co-workers, clients, or customers.

-- Distractions: Dogs barking, whining, and snoring in the middle of the office can be very annoying and disruptive.
-You should only bring a dog to work that is well trained and housebroken.
+- Distractions: Dogs barking, whining, and snoring in the middle of the office can be annoying and disruptive to co-workers.
+You should only bring a dog to work that is well-trained and housebroken.

-- Time requirements: It may be difficult to find time to give your dog the potty breaks he needs when you’re constantly running to meetings or trying to meet a deadline.
+- Time requirements: It may be difficult to find time to give your dog the potty breaks they need when you’re constantly running to meetings or trying to meet a deadline.

 - Potential legal and insurance issues: One dog bite could lead to a costly lawsuit.
 If you own a business and have considered adopting a dog-friendly office policy, talk to a lawyer about potential problems that may arise.

-Ultimately, deciding whether or not to bring your dog to the office depends on a number of different factors.
+Ultimately, deciding whether to bring your dog to the office depends on a number of different factors.
 It’s important to weigh every pro and con before you show up with your canine companion in tow.
-And, of course, first check with your employer to make sure your pup is even allowed on the premises!
+And, of course, first check with your employer to make sure your dog is allowed on the premises.